shivam0201/NyayaAnumana-and-INLegalLlama/code/Inference/Test_Inference/README.md

 ### Note:
-The results obtained from executing the inference scripts found in the Inference_Codes folder can be accessed in the "Results" folder present in the main directory.
+The results obtained from executing the inference scripts found in the Inference_Codes folder can be accessed in the "Results" folder present in the main directory or "Inference_Results" folder present in the current directory.